queone/azm/cmd/azm/README.md

   -tc "TokenString"                Parse and display the claims contained in the given token

-Write Options (allow creating and managing Azure objects) -kX                              Generate a YAML skeleton file for this type of object.
-Only
+Write Options (allow creating and managing Azure objects) -kX                              Generate a YAML skeleton file for object type X. Only
                                    certain objects are currently supported.
   -up[f] SPECFILE|NAME             Create or update an App/SP pair from a given configuration
                                    file or with a specified name; use the 'f' option to suppress the confirmation prompt.
+Specfile support
-Specifile support currently has limited functionality.
+                                   currently has limited functionality.
   -rm[f] NAME|ID                   Delete an existing App/SP pair by displayName or App ID -rn[f] NAME|ID NEWNAME           Rename an App/SP pair with the given NAME/ID to NEWNAME -apas ID SECRET_NAME [EXPIRY]    Add a secret to an App with the given ID; optional expiry